rancher/turtles-docs/docs/getting-started/install-rancher-turtles/using_rancher_dashboard.md

 ### Installation

-- From your browser, access Rancher Manager and navigate to the local cluster.
+- From your browser, access Rancher Manager and explore the **local** cluster.
 - Using the left navigation pane, go to `Apps` -> `Repositories`.
 - Click `Create` to add a new repository.
 - Enter the following: